 Dental crowns (or caps) are coverings that encase the entire tooth surface, restoring it to its original shape and size.
 A crown protects and strengthens tooth structure that cannot be restored with fillings or other types of restorations.
 We use dental crowns to protect a person’s tooth, specifically from further decay and/or trauma.
-The best way to be sure you’ll never need a crown is to take good care of your teeth at home and to see your dentist at least twice a year.
+An excellent way to be sure you’ll never need a crown is to take good care of your teeth at home and to see your dentist at least twice a year.
 If you need more extensive treatment than a dental cleaning, you’re likely in the market for a dental crown.

 Although there are several types of crowns, porcelain (tooth-colored) crowns are the most popular.
 They are highly durable and will last many years.
 However, like most dental restorations, they may eventually need to be replaced.
 Porcelain crowns are made to match the shape, size, and color of your teeth.
 With these as a solution, crowns give you a long-lasting, beautiful smile.

 Reasons for Crowns